How to Insure Your Louis Vuitton Wallet in 2025

 What’s Not So Good:

-Extra Cost: You’ll pay a separate fee, usually $15–$60 a year for every $1,000 of your wallet’s value.
+Extra Cost: Expect to pay a separate fee, usually $15–$60 per year for every $1,000 in your wallet’s value.

-Who It’s For: People with pricier wallets (over $1,000) or those who carry their wallet everywhere.
+This is an excellent choice for those with pricier wallets (over $1,000) or those who carry their wallet everywhere.

 Top Companies: